Legal recognition of non-binary gender: United States

-A number of U.S. jurisdictions allow nonbinary gender markers on identification documents.
+A number of U.S. jurisdictions allow nonbinary gender markers on state identification documents, including birth certificates and driver's licenses.

+From 2022 through January 20, 2025, an X option was also available on passports.
+At the beginning of the second Trump administration, federal documents no longer offered a nonbinary marker, and passport applications requesting the marker had been suspended, but previously issued passports using the gender marker "X" were stated to remain valid until their expiration date.

+However, on June 17, 2025, Massachusetts District Judge Julia Kobick ruled in Orr v.
+Trump, in an expanded preliminary injunction, that the State Department must issue passports that matches one's gender identity, including "X"-gender designators and including those who had previously been issued a passport matching their assigned sex at birth.

 Federal

-On Intersex Awareness Day, October 26, 2015, LGBT civil rights organization Lambda Legal filed a federal discrimination lawsuit against the United States Department of State for denying navy veteran Dana Zzyym, Associate Director of Intersex Campaign for Equality, a passport because they are, and identify as, neither male nor female, but intersex.
+On Intersex Awareness Day, October 26, 2015, LGBT civil rights organization Lambda Legal filed a federal discrimination lawsuit against the United States Department of State for denying navy veteran Dana Zzyym, associate director of Intersex Campaign for Equality, a passport because they are, and identify as, neither male nor female, but intersex.
 On November 22, 2016, the District Court for the District of Colorado ruled in favor of Zzyym, stating that the State Department violated federal law.
 The ruling stated that the court found "no evidence that the Department followed a rational decision-making process in deciding to implement its binary-only gender passport policy," and ordered the U.S. Passport Agency to reconsider its earlier decision.
 On September 19, 2018, a federal judge ruled a second time in favor of Zzyym, deciding that the U.S. State Department refusal to give a passport exceeded its authority.

 On February 25, 2020, Rep. Ro Khanna introduced legislation in the United States House of Representatives (H. R. 5962) that would add a third gender designation to U.S. passport applications.
-On June 30, 2021, the State Department announced that they had begun an effort to add a third gender marker on U.S. passports, and it is expected to be implemented by the end of 2021.
+On June 30, 2021, the State Department announced that they had begun an effort to add a third gender marker on U.S. passports.
 On October 27, 2021, the very first US X passport was issued to Dana Zzyym.
 As stated by Lambda Legal, Zzyym's legal representatives in their lawsuit, the X is a "sex/gender" marker, issued to Zzyym because they were able to demonstrate to the courts that they are not male or female in sex, but intersex, and also representing that Zzyym is non-binary in their gender identity.
-On April 11, 2022, the "X" gender marker became available in passports for all U.S. citizens.

-District of Columbia

-In June 2017, Washington, D.C., announced that a non-binary "X" gender marker for district-issued ID cards and driver's licenses would become available later in June, with no medical certification required.
-The D.C. policy change went into effect on June 27, making the district the first place in the U.S. to offer gender-neutral driver's licenses and ID cards.

-Arkansas

-Since at least October 2018, Arkansas has been issuing driver's licenses with an "X" gender marker upon request.
-Arkansas has historically operated without a clear public policy for changing gender markers on IDs.
-However, in December 2010 former Assistant Commissioner of Operations and Administration Mike Munns announced that Arkansas's official policy would be to "allow a licensee to change their gender as requested, no questions asked, no documentation required."